lil-armstrong/todo/README.md

 ### How to run the project

-This project holds both the server and client code for the todo app.
+This project comprises of both the server and client code for the todo app.
 You can identify them in the root directory of the project.

 - **Client:**
 The client application is built using NextJS and vitest.
 Feel free to explore the application directory.